Young Shanty: Ras Iyahson to Young Shanty

-Young Shanty shared stages with artists such as: Dead Prez, Wu-Tang Clan, Cappadonna, Killah Priest, Kymani Marley, Beenie Man, Inner Circle (band) and Half Pint to name a few.
+Young Shanty shared stages with artists such as Dead Prez, Wu-Tang Clan, Cappadonna, Killah Priest, Kymani Marley, Beenie Man, Inner Circle (band) and Half Pint.

-Billboard Debut
+Billboard debut

 On April 12, 2017.
-Young Shanty’s EP Chalice Row or Dig a Hole debut at number 1 and spent 3 weeks on Billboard's reggae albums charts.
+Young Shanty's EP Chalice Row or Dig a Hole debuted at number 1 and spent three weeks on Billboard's reggae albums charts.
 This EP was produced by Giddimani Records.
 It had seven tracks with features from Perfect Giddimani, Teflon and Jahdan Blakkamoore.
-In August 2016, "Chalice Row or Dig a Hole" was released on compact disc as a combined effort between Chalice Row Unlimited and Giddimani Records.
+In August 2016, Chalice Row or Dig a Hole was released on compact disc as a combined effort between Chalice Row Unlimited and Giddimani Records.